Gerber File Extension

-rs274d vs rs274x: For those that are not familiar with the designation of rs274d vs rs274x we put together some basic information to help you understand the difference and why it is important in the PCB ordering and manufacturing process.
+For those that are not familiar with the Gerber file extension designation of rs274d vs rs274x we put together some basic information to help you understand the difference and why it is important in the PCB ordering and manufacturing process.

 How can just a letter make such a big difference?
 At first glance the “d” would seem like it would be better than the “x”.
 After all d is the fourth letter of the alphabet and x usually means something should be canceled or “xed-out”.
 Well in this situation that is not the case.

-PCB Manufacturers use Gerber files in the manufacturing process of printed circuit boards.
+PCB Manufacturers use the Gerber File Extension in the manufacturing process of printed circuit boards.
 The files are used to create photo plots, drill data and other information needed to produce the end result that the engineer is after.

 Design Engineers will use a circuit design program to create their great, future best selling widget.
 They will export the files from that program into Gerber format in order to have the circuit boards manufactured.
 It is at the export function that one of many critical decisions must be made.
 Do I export in rs274d or rs274x format?